Employer FAQs

 • Employ the student under the same working conditions and rules that govern other employees, including worker’s compensation.

-• Notify the Career and Advising Center when the student is hired for an internship assignment that was posted on CAREERLINK or the applicant was accessed through Career and Advising Center resources (such as career fairs).
+• Notify the Career and Advising Center when the student is hired for an internship assignment that was posted on Handshake or the applicant was accessed through Career and Advising Center resources (such as career fairs).

 • Write a detailed job description so students have an understanding of the position they are applying to.